November is Art Every Day Month!

 Art Every Day Month Survival Guide:

 If you'd like some extra guidance through Art Every Day Month, check out the Survival Guide!
 The Art Every Day Month Survival Guide is something I developed this year to help guide you through the 30 day process, giving encouragement, prompts, inspiration, art and audio clips.
 The guide in a daily post, one for each day of the month, all on a private blog.
 Get all the details and sign up for the guide right here.
+(The Survival Guide is on hiatus in 2014, but will return in 2015!)

-About Me: My name is Leah Piken Kolidas and I'm an artist living near Boston with the hubster, my daughter, and our four fuzzy cats.
+About Me: My name is Leah Piken Kolidas and I'm an artist living near Boston with the hubster, my 2 children, and our 2 fuzzy cats.
 I do my best to inspire with the art I make and share on my art website here and my blog, Creative Every Day.
 Every November I lead a project called Art Every Day Month (see above.)
 Along the same lines, I also lead a year-long project called the Creative Every Day Challenge which you can read about here.

 Be an Everyday Creative, Be Creative Every Day!
 And Happy Creating!